28 November 2018, Last updated.

 - Pay the Processing Fee.
 In reality, the visa is FREE, but the agency will charge a processing fee.
 The rates vary, but it’s usually between P800 – P1600 depending on the agency.

 - Wait for your visa.
 After you have submitted everything to the travel agency, there’s nothing left to do but to wait and hope for the best.
 If they encounter any problem (e.g. additional requirements), they will let you know.
 Thus, you must apply not so close to your date of travel.
-Visa processing normally takes 3-5 days, but sometimes up to 7 days.
+Visa processing normally takes 3-5 days, but sometimes up to 7 working days.
+For others, it takes weeks.
 The first time I applied, I received my visa 5 days later.
 The second time, it took them only 2 days.

 Depending on your arrangement with the agency, your passport with the visa (if approved) either will be mailed to you or must be claimed at their office.